zbmed-semtec/doc2vec-doc-relevance-training/README.md

 ## Code Implementation

-The [`run_embeddings.py`](./code/generate_embeddings/run_embeddings.py) serves as a comprehensive wrapper function, supporting the creation of tagged documents, model generation, training, embedding generation, and the subsequent storage of these embeddings as pickle files.
+The [`main.py`](https://github.com/zbmed-semtec/doc2vec-doc-relevance-training/blob/main/code/train_model/main.py) serves as a comprehensive wrapper function, supporting the creation of tagged documents, model generation, training, embedding generation, cosine similarity matrix calculation, precision calculation and gain calculation in one pipeline.
 Individual functions for each task are provided in the other two code scripts:

++ [`optuna_tuning.py`](https://github.com/zbmed-semtec/doc2vec-doc-relevance-training/blob/main/code/train_model/optuna_tuning.py): The code utilizes Optuna for hyperparameter optimization of a logistic regression classifier trained on similarity scores from document embeddings.
+It suggests hyperparameters for Doc2Vec, trains models, evaluates accuracy, and selects the best trial.
+The optimization process iterates over several trials, updating progress with a progress bar.
++ [`train.py`](https://github.com/zbmed-semtec/doc2vec-doc-relevance-training/blob/main/code/train_model/train.py): This script trains a Doc2Vec model using specified hyperparameters, saves the model if specified, generates embeddings for test data, computes cosine similarity scores, and saves them to a file.
+It logs progress to a file specified by log_file.
-+ [`embeddings.py`](./code/generate_embeddings/embeddings.py) : Creation of tagged documents from input tokens, creation and training of Doc2Vec models, generation of embeddings.
++ [`utilities.py`](https://github.com/zbmed-semtec/doc2vec-doc-relevance-training/blob/main/code/train_model/utilities.py): Creation of tagged documents from input tokens, creation and training of Doc2Vec models, generation of embeddings, calculate cosine similarity, generate similarity matrix.
-+ [`embeddings.dataframe.py`](./code/generate_embeddings/embeddings_dataframe.py) : Creates a dataframe of embeddings with its corresponding PMID, sorts and stores it as a pickle file.
++ [`precision.py`](https://github.com/zbmed-semtec/doc2vec-doc-relevance-training/blob/main/code/train_model/precision.py): This script reads a TSV file containing cosine similarity pairs, calculates precision scores at various values of n for each PMID, and writes the results along with average precision scores to a new TSV file.
++ [`calculate_gain.py`](https://github.com/zbmed-semtec/doc2vec-doc-relevance-training/blob/main/code/train_model/calculate_gain.py): This script calculates normalized discounted cumulative gain (nDCG) scores for relevance assessment based on cosine similarity values, sorts data accordingly, and writes results including average nDCG scores to a TSV file.
+It utilizes the cosine similarity matrix provided and performs operations per PMID.

 ## Getting Started

 To get started with this project, follow these steps:

+## Phase II - Split Dataset Training

 ### Step 1: Clone the Repository
 First, clone the repository to your local machine using the following command: